10 Best Tours on Oʻahu, Hawaiʻi

 In any case, you should be able to communicate with your guide about what you are looking for, and if you have a specific suggestion, like something from my blog, let them know!
 They should be able to accurately evaluate your level of experience to find the right fit for you!

-4. Pearl Harbor National Memorial Tour
+4. Pearl Harbor National Memorial (USS Arizona)

 5. Private Surfing Lessons